chjj/blessed/README.md

 - inherits all from Box.
 - __style.selected__ - style for a selected item.
 - __style.item__ - style for an unselected item.
+- __commands/items__ - set buttons using an object with keys as titles of buttons, containing of objects containing keys of `keys` and `callback`.
+- __autoCommandKeys__ - automatically bind list buttons to keys 0-9.

 ##### Properties: